William Drenttel: Yale School of Management

-Teach for All

-Drenttel was vice president of communications and design of Teach For All, an international organization supporting educational social enterprises since 2008.
-Teach For All acts as a global network of independent social enterprises that are working to expand educational opportunity in their nations by enlisting their most promising future leaders in the effort.
-By 2012, Teach For All was operating in 23 countries.

-American Institute of Graphic Arts (AIGA)
+AIGA

 Drenttel was president emeritus of AIGA, the largest design organization in the U.S. He led the organization as president from 1994 to 1996, through a period of significant change, including the opening of a new national headquarters in New York City, the appointment of a new executive director, new financial controls, the launch of the organization's first capital campaign, and program coordination with 52 regional chapters.
+He also co-edited the Looking Closer anthologies, books of essays on design published by AIGA.
 As president emeritus, Drenttel provided ongoing strategic and longterm planning consultation.
 In 2005, Drenttel assumed the role of national task force director for disaster relief for designers after the destruction of the Gulf States by hurricanes.
-In 2006, Drenttel initiated the Winterhouse Writing Awards, a national prize for innovation in design writing and criticism.
-He launched the Polling Place Photo Project, a national project in collaboration AIGA, to photograph American polling places on election days as a part of a citizen journalism initiative.
 In 2011, he supported the launch of the AIGA social change initiative, Design For Good.
 Drenttel also served as board member for the New York Chapter of AIGA from 1990 to 1992, and as a national board member from 1993 to 1996.

-Cooper-Hewitt National Design Museum.
-A Smithsonian Institution.
+Teach for All

+During 2008–2012 Drenttel was vice president of communications and design of Teach For All, an international organization supporting educational social enterprises.
+Teach For All acts as a global network of independent social enterprises that are working to expand educational opportunity in their nations by enlisting their most promising future leaders in the effort.

+Other professional and non-profit affiliations

+Drenttel served as board member of The Poetry Society of America from 1993 to 1999, and vice president from 1997 to 1999, where he was responsible for strategic planning and the national expansion of the “Poetry in Motion” program to 20 transit systems nationwide.

 Drenttel was a trustee of Cooper-Hewitt National Design Museum, serving on the board from 1998 to 2009.
 During his decade-long term, he was involved with executive, strategic planning, collections, and national design awards committees.
-In 2000, he and Jessica Helfand (with Jeffrey Tyson) designed the identity and trophy for the Cooper Hewitt-National Design Awards, showing design exploration and development.
+In 2000, he and Jessica Helfand (with Jeffrey Tyson) designed the identity and trophy for the Cooper Hewitt American National Design Awards.

-Academic Partners LLC

-Drenttel served as board member and corporate advisor of Academic Partners LLC, a publishing company focused on the higher education marketplace from 1999 to 2002.
+He served as board member and corporate advisor of Academic Partners LLC, a publishing company focused on the higher education marketplace, from 1999 to 2002.
 The company published magazines (Lingua Franca and University Business) and websites, ceasing operations in 2002.

-Nextbook Foundation

 From 2002 to 2006, Drenttel served as creative director for the Nextbook Foundation, which promoted books illuminating Jewish literature and culture.
 Drenttel had broad involvement in long-term planning and program development, identity and marketing, design of materials to support national programming, and design of the Nextbook website.
 (The editorial site was renamed and re-launched in 2009 as Tablet).